yukihirop/sit/docs/perfect-example/example.md

 └─ appsscript.json
 ```

-You can't use it with `GoogleDrive` type url mom so access it and get `GoogleSpreadSheet` type url.
+You can't use it with `GoogleDrive` type url so access it and get `GoogleSpreadSheet` type url.

 ![image](https://user-images.githubusercontent.com/11146767/77844917-7570d600-71e5-11ea-84d7-7d3631018f72.png)